khayalethu-code/Reading-Server-Logs/README.md

 **Objectives**

 The primary objective of this project is to master the essential tools and techniques for managing, reading, and analyzing Linux server logs.
-You will learn how to:
+I learned how to:

 * Utilize standard command-line tools like cat, more, less, and tail to navigate plain-text log files efficiently.